lgastako/its-log/README.md

 ;; executed, e.g. in the repl.
 ```

+### Development

+You can get a cljs repl for interactive development by first running the
+trampoline REPL:

 ### Implementation / Tradeoffs

 For now the concurrency mechanism that backs its.bus in both Clojure and